edge-cloud/www.edge-cloud.net/_posts/2013-08-07-ipv6-link-local-addresses-as-default-gateway.md

 ### Hall of shame

-Unfortunately there are various vendors out there, crippling their product&#8217;s IPv6 support and thus preventing usage of the above IPv6 deployment pattern.
+Unfortunately there are various vendors out there, crippling their product's IPv6 support and thus preventing usage of the above IPv6 deployment pattern.

 Examples for this are VMware ESXi, which dropped support for link-local addresses as default gateways in version 5.0 of the hypervisor.
-Even the Cisco documentation <a href="http://www.cisco.com/c/en/us/td/docs/solutions/Enterprise/Borderless_Networks/Internet_Edge/InternetEdgeIPv6.html#wp390490" target="_blank">&#8220;Deploying IPv6 in the Internet Edge&#8221;</a> picked up on this shortcoming.
+Even the Cisco documentation <a href="http://www.cisco.com/c/en/us/td/docs/solutions/Enterprise/Borderless_Networks/Internet_Edge/InternetEdgeIPv6.html#wp390490" target="_blank">"Deploying IPv6 in the Internet Edge"</a> picked up on this shortcoming.